DiligentGraphics/DiligentSamples/Tutorials/Tutorial24_VRS/readme.md

 Implementation of variable rate shading in Metal is very different compared to Direct3D12 and Vulkan, and requires special handling from the application:

-1. Unlike Direct3D12 and Vulkan where only pixel shader is executed at a lower rate, but rasterization is performed at the full resolution (in particular, depth testing is performed at full resolution), in Metal everything is downscaled.
+* Unlike Direct3D12 and Vulkan where only pixel shader is executed at a lower rate, but rasterization is performed at the full resolution (in particular, depth testing is performed at full resolution), in Metal everything is downscaled.
    A 2x2 shading rate means that the entire tile is rasterized at 1/2x1/2 resolution, not just the pixel shader.
-2. Only texture-based shading rate is supported.
+* Only texture-based shading rate is supported.
-3. Rasterization rate is not specified by a 2D texture.
+* Rasterization rate is not specified by a 2D texture.
 Instead, a special rasterization map is used that defines rasterization rates for columns and rows.
 A rasterization rate for the specific tile is given by the row and column where it is located.
 Rows and columns use a single float value in the range 0..1.
    Diligent defines a special shading rate format `SHADING_RATE_FORMAT_COL_ROW_FP32` to indicate this kind of shading rate map.
    A `IRasterizationRateMapMtl` interface is used to work with the rasterization rate map in Metal.
 ![](mtl_vrs.png)
-4. A rasterization rate map is an immutable object and can't be updated.
+* A rasterization rate map is an immutable object and can't be updated.
 A new object has to be created to use different rates.
-5. Rendering with VRS enabled is performed to a reduced-resolution texture.
-6. When rendering to an intermediate render target, viewport coordinates must be defined in final resolution.
+* Rendering with VRS enabled is performed to a reduced-resolution texture, but viewport coordinates must be defined in final resolution.
-7. A special resolve pass is required to upscale this texture to the full resolution.
+* A special resolve pass is required to upscale this texture to the full resolution.

 The code snippet below shows how a resolve pass may be implemented in Metal: